-Native plants are the foundation of a healthy ecosystem, supporting countless species of insects, birds, animals and other plant species.
+Native plants, plants wild to our region before European settlement, are the foundation of a healthy ecosystem, supporting countless species of insects, birds, animals and other plant species.
 Native plants also play a tremendous role in the sequestration of carbon from our atmosphere.

 Despite decades of research reinforcing the necessity for native plant communities, the destruction and loss of these endangered ecosystems continues.
 Careful collection and propagation of local plant genetics can ensure that 10,000+ years of evolutionary adaptation will not be wiped out by short-sighted human activity.
 With your help, native plants can once again populate areas where they once prospered.